Understanding AWS Lambda scaling and throughput

 Invocation duration, concurrency, and transactions per second

 The number of transactions Lambda can process per second is the sum of all invokes for that period.
-If a function takes 1 second to run, and 10 invocations happen concurrently, Lambda creates 10 runtime environments.
+If a function takes 1 second to run, and 10 invocations happen concurrently, Lambda creates 10 execution environments.
 In this case, Lambda processes 10 requests per second.

 If the function duration is halved to 500 ms, the Lambda concurrency remains 10.
 However, transactions per second are now 20.